-The following steps should be followed to deploy an operational Metered Licensing environment.
+The following steps should be followed to deploy an operational Metered or Pooled Licensing environment.

 Kemp 360 Central and LoadMaster are delivered as Virtual Machine (VM) images for hypervisor platforms and are available in the cloud marketplaces for Amazon Web Services (AWS) and Azure.

-Application Delivery Fabric requires a special build of both Kemp 360 Central and LoadMaster.
-If deploying from cloud marketplaces (AWS/Azure), select the Metered Licensing options.
+Local licensing requires a special build of LoadMaster.
+If you are deploying a LoadMaster for local licensing from cloud marketplaces (AWS/Azure), select the Metered Licensing options.
 For all other platforms, the images can be downloaded from the following locations:

 The platform-specific deployment guides for Kemp 360 Central are available on the Kemp Support site.
 The only deviation from these guides for Metered Licensing is as follows: